threefoldtecharchive/info_manual3/wiki/weblets/weblets_qvm.md

 - `Name`: QSFS disk Name: It’s used in links to the QSFS virtual machine
 - `Secret`: It's used in some encryption processes.
-- `Count`: the count of ZDBs: _minimum_ is three ZDBs, it actually added to 4 ZDBs that are used in cache
+- `Count`: the count of ZDBs: _minimum_ is three ZDBs, it actually added to 4 ZDBs that are used in the cache
-- `Number of Nodes`: number of nodes that the ZDBs distributed on.
+- `Number of Nodes`: a number of nodes that the ZDBs will distribute on.
 - `mountpoint`: where it will be mounted on its VM by default it will be the same as the QSFS name

 ![](img/qvm_nodes.png)